AdobeDocs/commerce-merchant-services.en/help/live-search/limits.md

 ## Widget and Adapter

-The [!DNL Live Search] service can be implemented a two ways: The [!DNL Live Search] Search Adapter or the widget.
+The [!DNL Live Search] service can be implemented in three ways: The [!DNL Live Search] Search Adapter, the Product Listing Page widget, or manually through [GraphQL](https://developer.adobe.com/commerce/webapi/graphql/schema/live-search/queries/product-search/).

 The Search Adapter is the default implementation of [!DNL Live Search].
 It replaces the default search function when [!DNL Live Search] is installed.
-The Search Adapter support breadcrumbs and titles by default.
+The Search Adapter supports breadcrumbs and titles by default.

 The [!DNL Live Search] widget does not have breadcrumbs and titles for search results.